jamashita/catacombe/README.md

 ### `redisList.dump(key: string): Promise<Array<string>>`

-Retrieve all values stored under the given `key` as an Array.
+Retrieves all elements stored under the given `key` as an Array.

 ### `redisList.length(key: string): Promise<number>`

-Retrieve the length of the Array stored at the given `key`.
+Retrieves the length of the list stored at the given `key`.

 ### `redisList.pop(key: string): Promise<Nullable<string>>`

-Return the last value of the Array stored in the given `key` and remove it from the it.
+Returns the last element of the list stored in the given `key` and remove it from the list.
 May return `null` if it has no elements.

 ### `redisList.push(key: string, value: string): Promise<number>`

-Set the given `value` to the Array stored in the given `key`.
-Then return the current length of the Array.
+Adds the given `value` to the end of the list stored in the given `key`.
+Then return the current length of the list.

 ### `redisList.remove(key: string, value: string): Promise<number>`

-Remove the given `value` from the the Array stored in the given `key`.
-Return the current length of the Array.
+Removes the given `value` from the the list stored in the given `key`.
+Return the current length of the list.

 ### `redisList.select(key: string, offset: number, limit: number): Promise<Array<string>>`

-Retrieve a subset of values from the Array stored in `key`, starting at `offset` and ending at `offset + limit`.
+Retrieves a subset of elements from the list stored in `key`, starting at `offset` index and ending at `offset + limit` index.

 ### `redisList.shift(key: string): Promise<Nullable<string>>`

-Return the first value of the Array stored in the given `key` and remove it from the it.
+Returns the first element of the list stored in the given `key` and remove it from the list.
 May return `null` if it has no elements.

 ## RedisSet